 - Click on DNS tab

 - Select the type as TXT and enter the details like shown below

-It may take few seconds to propagate and once done, you can test SPF details in above-listed tools.
+It may take a few seconds to propagate and once done, you can test SPF details in the above-listed tools.

 Now, my domain is secured from missing SPF and I hope this helps you to protect your email business.